rapidsai/cudf/docs/cudf/source/developer_guide/contributing_guide.md

   In conjunction with [type hints](https://docs.python.org/3/library/typing.html), `mypy` can help catch various bugs that are otherwise difficult to find.
 - [`pydocstyle`](https://github.com/PyCQA/pydocstyle/) lints docstring style.

+Linter config data is stored in a number of files.
+We generally use `pyproject.toml` over `setup.cfg` and avoid project-specific files (e.g. `setup.cfg` > `python/cudf/setup.cfg`).
+However, differences between tools and the different packages in the repo result in the following caveats:

+- `flake8` has no plans to support `pyproject.toml`, so it must live in `setup.cfg`.
+- `isort` must be configured per project to set which project is the "first party" project.

+Additionally, our use of `versioneer` means that each project must have a `setup.cfg`.
+As a result, we maintain both root and project-level `pyproject.toml` and `setup.cfg` files.

 For more information, see the
 [overall contributing guide](https://github.com/rapidsai/cudf/blob/main/CONTRIBUTING.md#python--pre-commit-hooks).